 Long-term incentives exist to reward the successful implementation of strategy and the creation of shareholder value over a period appropriate to the strategic objectives of the company.
-Equity based long-term incentive schemes are the most effective way to align the interests of participants and shareholders.
+Equity based schemes are an effective way to align the interests of participants and shareholders.
 Generally, members do not support the payment of long-term incentive schemes in cash or cash equivalents other than to settle tax.
 Investors expect any dividends accruing on vested shares to be paid in shares.